Bernadette Peters: Children's books

 To support Broadway Barks, the animal adoption charity that she co-founded with Mary Tyler Moore, Peters has written three children's books, illustrated by Liz Murphy.
 The first is about a scrappy dog, named after her dog Kramer, and the pleasure of adopting a pet.
 Titled Broadway Barks, the book is published by Blue Apple Books (2008).
 Peters wrote the words and music to a lullaby, titled "Kramer's Song", which is included on a CD in the book.
-The book reached #5 on The New York Times Children's Best Sellers: Picture Books list for the week of June 8, 2008.
+The book reached No. 5 on The New York Times Children's Best Sellers: Picture Books list for the week of June 8, 2008.

 Her second children's book is the story of a pit bull, named after Peters's dog Stella.
 The character would rather be a pig ballerina, but she learns to accept herself.
 Titled Stella is a Star, the book includes a CD with an original song written and performed by Peters and was released in April 2010 by Blue Apple Books.
 According to Publishers Weekly, "Turning the pages to Peters' spirited narration, which is provided in an accompanying CD, makes for a more rewarding reading experience.
 The story and disc end with a sneakily affecting self-esteem anthem, which, like the familiar tale itself, is buoyed by the author's lovely vocals."
 Peters introduced the book at a reading and signing where she also sang part of the song, at the Los Angeles Times Festival of Books, Los Angeles, California, on April 24, 2010.